Companies that use Wholesale Gorilla

 Analyzed and validated by Henley Wing Chiu

-Wholesale Gorilla We detected 2,475 customers using Wholesale Gorilla.
+Wholesale Gorilla We detected 2,591 companies using Wholesale Gorilla and 35 companies that churned.
 The most common industry is Retail (63%) and the most common company size is 2-10 employees (82%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date